Singing in Canadian Schools:

 Singing, as a foundation of music education, has been impacted by the COVID-19 pandemic.

-Restrictions on singing have varied greatly in each province and territory, even from region to region.
-This research project will provide a report on how singing in schools has been impacted throughout the pandemic, comparing data on singing in schools before the pandemic and during the pandemic.
+Restrictions on singing during the pandemic varied greatly in each province and territory, even from region to region.
+This research project has provided a report on how singing in schools has been impacted throughout the pandemic, comparing data on singing in schools before the pandemic and during the pandemic.

-This research project provides an opportunity for music educators to share their perspectives and experiences in relation to singing and the current pandemic.
+This research project provided an opportunity for music educators to share their perspectives and experiences in relation to singing and the pandemic.
 The results of the survey will be used to help inform the ongoing growth and development of singing and music education in Canadian schools.

 1) To collect data on any changes that have impacted singing in schools and to demonstrate the impact the pandemic has had on singing and, by extension, on music programs in general;

-2) To ensure music educators/singing leaders in schools across Canada are being heard and to support advocacy efforts in relation to singing and music education;
+2) To ensure music educators/singing leaders in schools across Canada were being heard and to support advocacy efforts in relation to singing and music education;

 3) To raise awareness on the fundamental and indispensable role that singing plays in music curricula;